wp-plugins/squirrly-seo/readme.txt

 <strong>You can read reviews from Internet Marketing experts on http://www.squirrly.co/reviews</strong>

+Over 100 Content Marketing Experts have reviewed our SEO plugin for wordpress

 More than helping you with your internet marketing efforts, we strive to offer Excellence in Customer Service.

 - we have a Free Coaching session with 14 lessons and 10 actionable work files, awaiting you after you install the plugin and connect to squirrly.co